domdfcoding/cawdrey/doc-source/classes/nonelessdict.rst

 The class has a method :meth:`~cawdrey.nonelessdict.NonelessDict.set_with_strict_none_check` that can be used to set a value and check only for ``None`` values.

-:class:`~cawdrey.nonelessdict.NonelessOrderedDict` is based on :class:`~cawdrey.nonelessdict.NonelessDict` and :class:`~python:collections.OrderedDict`, so the order of key insertion is preserved.
+:class:`~cawdrey.nonelessdict.NonelessOrderedDict` is based on :class:`~cawdrey.nonelessdict.NonelessDict` and :class:`~collections.OrderedDict`, so the order of key insertion is preserved.

 API Reference